Kyriosity/read-write/README+/pencraft/README+/opuses/coll/quotes-IT.md

 ![#design](https://img.shields.io/badge/%23-Methodolgy-yellow)

 > **Humans are allergic to change**.
 They love to say, "We've always done it this way."  **I try to fight that.**\
-That's why I have a clock on my wall that runs counterclockwise.
+That's why I have a clock on my wall that runs counterclockwise.\
 *Grace Hopper*

-## History
+## Organisation

-### Errors

-By June 1949 people had begun to realize that it was not so easy to get programs right as at one time appeared.
-I well remember when this realization first came on me with full force.
-The EDSAC was on the top floor of the building and the tape-punching and editing equipment one floor below. [...]
-It was on one of my journeys between the EDSAC room and the punching equipment that "hesitating at the angles of stairs" the realization came over me with full force that a good part of the remainder of my life was going to be spent in finding errors in my own programs.

-_Maurice Wilkes_
+> A man provided with paper, pencil, and rubber, and subject to strict **discipline**, is in effect a universal machine.\
+_Allan Turing_ (1948)

 ## Aged not that good